trofimich/TwinCAT.OpenFramework/README.md

 - Beckhoff currently use compiler from CoDeSys and this compiler has some issues:
   - incorrect behavior related to methods with optional parameters in some cases
   - incorrect memory deallocation in __TRY / __CATCH block in some cases
+  - compiler regresson in TC 3.1.4026.19 related to custom exception throwing

 These issues aren't critical, and Beckhoff is aware and investigating solutions